rsek/dataforged/markdown/Moves.md

 **When you suffer the outcome of an action**, choose one.

   * Make the most obvious negative outcome happen.
   * [Ask the Oracle](#Ask-the-Oracle) for inspiration.
-Interpret the answer as a hardship or complication appropriate to the current situation.
+Interpret the answer as a hardship or complication appropriate to the situation.
   * Roll on the table below.
-If you have difficulty interpreting the result to fit the current situation, roll again.
+If the result doesn’t fit the situation, roll again.

 Roll   | Result
 -------|---------------------------------------------------------------------